-3.1.7 Impact Assessment
+3.7.
+Impact Assessment

 The PER must include an up-to-date assessment of potential impacts that may occur as a result of the proposed action.
+Wherever possible, this assessment must be substantiated by evidence (i.e. academic literature, case studies).